C5T/grpcpp/README.md

 ```

 This command assumes `172.17.0.1` is the IP address used to access the host machine from the container.
 This also assumes the container can access local ports of the host machine with no further magic.
 TODO(dkorolev): Confirm these are true on macOS, and/or make it cleaner, perhaps by amending to `/etc/hosts` inside the container from `entrypoint.sh`.

+## Shortcut

+On Linux, consider addding `alias grpcpp=/path/to/grpcpp/grpcpp.sh` into your `.bashrc`.

+This would make it simple to run `grpcpp some_dir --optional --flag_value=42` to run `grpcpp` on `some_dir` under `$PWD`.

+The script would use `.build_some_dir` as the build directory, created and owned by the right user.
+So, a) no problems cleaning up after the container, and b) build results are cached, so the 2nd and consecutive runs would be instant, and/or requiring only minimum rebuilds.